JoshDevHub/Etch-a-Sketch/README.md

 Users have access to a sketch pad similar to the popular Etch-a-Sketch toy.

 The user can hover their mouse over the canvas to draw on it.
 They can change the colors or make the colors random.
 The canvas can be reset, and the user can then choose different pixel sizes to draw on.
+An eraser button can be used to toggle to eraser mode, where the cursor will change squares that have been filled-in back to the default background.

 ## Technologies